microsoft/mu/docs/How/integration_checklist.md

 ### c) Clean the Rebase

-This is an optional -- though desireable -- step where we have the opportunity to squash small bugfixes, drop temporary/testing commits, update features with new testing requirements, and any other behavior that helps keep the history clean and readable.
+This is an optional -- though desirable -- step where we have the opportunity to squash small bugfixes, drop temporary/testing commits, update features with new testing requirements, and any other behavior that helps keep the history clean and readable.